bazarkua/molexa/README.md

 ## Educational Impact

-I want this tool to be used by chemistry students and educators worldwide.
+I want this tool to be used by students and educators worldwide.
 The backend API tracks educational usage patterns to understand how molecular visualization supports learning.
 All tracking is privacy-focused and helps improve the educational experience.

 ## Related Projects